danielk333/phd-course-software-development/content/handouts/setup-env.md

 1. If you already have an editor you like and know - go with that
 2. If you want to setup something exactly like you want it, want to be as efficient as possible with editing, and you are ok with spending lots of time achieving that, use/learn [nvim](https://neovim.io/).
 One advantage of `nvim` is that it is a terminal editor which means: no fancy GUI to worry about, this can be used on any machine you SSH into.
 A similar bare-bones editor but with a GUI instead which can be customized to the gills is [sublime text](https://www.sublimetext.com/).
 3. If you just want something that just works out of the box where you can install extensions that take care of LSP's and everything: go with [vscode](https://code.visualstudio.com/docs/setup/linux) or [vscodium](https://vscodium.com/).
-4. If you want all the bells and IDE-whistles with python debuggers and environment handling: go with [spyder](https://www.spyder-ide.org/) or [pycharm](https://www.jetbrains.com/pycharm/).
+4. If you want all the bells and IDE-whistles with python debuggers and environment handling: go with [spyder](https://www.spyder-ide.org/)
 5. If you are just looking for editing text with syntax highlighting - choose any alternative really if you don't already have an editor.

 Personally - I use `VSCode` and `nvim`.
 I mostly still have `VSCode` until I fully learn how to use [vim-motions](https://www.ssp.sh/brain/vim-language-and-motions/) efficiently.
 In my journey I have went trough pretty much the entire list of editors and IDEs above, I started out simple, sought out complexity, and now I'm back inside a terminal just coding again.